How Much Should You Pay for a 1-Carat Lab Diamond in 2026?

 Conclusion

-Read Next: For the full breakdown of recent price crashes, see our Deep Dive Guide on Lab-Grown Market Trends.
+Read Next: For a full breakdown of recent price crashes across all carat weights, see our Deep Dive Guide on Lab-Grown Market Trends.

 Recommended Products for Diamond Jewelry